basanovase/planpy/README.md

-# planpy
+planpy

-An open source library for project management
+An open source library for project management.
+The intention for this project is pandas integration for report and visualisations in a GANT type format, alongside native reporting

 Usage: